CartoDB/documentation/app/content/data-observatory/overview/terminology.md

 ## Terminology

 The Data Observatory is a spatial data platform enabling CARTO users to access and enrich their own data with thousands of external spatial datasets from curated public and premium sources.
-In this section we will describe the terminology surrounding the Data Observatory to get help you better navigate the documentation pages.
+In this section we will describe the terminology surrounding the Data Observatory to help you better navigate these documentation pages.

 ### Dataset